Breakout Limit Strategy: Detailed study

-The biggest challenge with breakout strategies is false breakouts—when the price crosses our Stop order level but then reverses, failing to continue in the expected direction.
-We can avoid some of these false breakouts by only buying when the price breaks the resistance level and then makes a minor correction.
+The biggest challenge with breakout strategies is false breakouts — when the price crosses our Stop order level but then reverses, failing to continue in the expected direction.
+The breakout limit strategy avoids some of these fakeouts by only buying when the price breaks the resistance level and then makes a minor correction.
 At this point, we place a Limit order to buy the share.
-While many of these Limit orders may go unfilled, reducing the total number of trades, this should increase the Win% rate.

-Price bounce from Limit order
+Price bounce from Limit order — the core idea behind the breakout limit strategy

 Let’s revisit the strategy we developed last time.
 This time, however, we won’t buy immediately when the price breaks through resistance.
 Instead, we’ll place a Limit order at 2% below the broken resistance level.

+First, we’ll make a few changes.
 Rather than entering at the Market price at the end of the day, we’ll calculate and place a Limit order before the market opens.
 Therefore, we need to change the input trigger to BeforeBarOpen.

 Finally, we need to update the input condition and order type.
 We’ll only place an entry order if a breakout has occurred within the past 10 days: